 - Lambert will have learned to play the cello only if I have bought him one.

-What the case seems to suggest is that different kinds of dependency are expressed by use of the conditional construction: (iv) is not equivalent to (iii) because the necessary condition in (iii) (that I buy Lambert a cello) provides what might be called a reason for thinking that Lambert has learned to play the cello.
-By contrast, the very same condition—that I buy Lambert a cello—appears to fulfil a different function according to (iv) (namely that I first have to buy him a cello before he learns to play).
+An alternative view is that different kinds of dependency are expressed by use of the conditional construction: (iv) is not equivalent to (iii) because the consequent of (iii) provides what might be called a reason for thinking that Lambert has learned to play the cello.
+By contrast, the very same condition—that I buy Lambert a cello—appears to fulfil a different function in (iv) (namely that I first have to buy him a cello before he learns to play).
 In the following section, the possibility of distinguishing between different kinds of conditions is discussed.
-If we are able to make such distinctions then this may suggest there is a systematic ambiguity in the concepts of necessary (and sufficient) condition.
+The existence of such distinctions would seem to provide some evidence for a systematic ambiguity about the meaning of “if” and in the concepts of necessary (and sufficient) condition.

 The possibility of ambiguity in these concepts raises a further problem for the standard theory.
-According to it—as von Wright pointed out (von Wright 1974, 7)—the notions of necessary condition and sufficient condition are themselves interdefinable:
+According to it—as Georg Henrik von Wright points out (von Wright 1974, 7)—the notions of necessary condition and sufficient condition are themselves interdefinable: